hackshackers/hackshackers-hugo/content/_resources/tools-tips-organizers.md

   * Download and customize [official logos](https://hackshackers.com/resources/logos/) for your group
   * Pose a question on the [Google Group for organizers][2]
   * Try holding intermittent or quarterly events (quality over quantity!)
-  * Instead of planning a chapter-wide event, plan a dinner or outing for you and your co-organizers.
+  * Instead of planning a chapter-wide event, plan a dinner or outing for you and your co-organizers
-  * [Email us](mailto:samantha@hackshackers.com) if you have any questions, or just want to brainstorm.
+  * [Email us](mailto:contact@hackshackers.com) if you have any questions, or just want to brainstorm
   * If you need some startup money, let us know.
 We might have some money (not much) we can funnel to startup chapters, but $50 can go a long way in a bar toward appetizers

 **If you want to get more involved…**

   * Subscribe to [the weekly newsletter][6]
   * Join our [open call][5] the first Wednesday of every month
-  * Check out the [calendar of all Hacks/Hackers meetups][7] worldwide
   * Join the [Slack channel][8]

 **If you want to grow your chapter&#8230;**